-Each initial application for a Certificate of Registration must be accompanied by a check or money order in the amount of \$2,500.
+Each initial application for a Certificate of Registration must be accompanied by a check or money order in the amount of \$2,500 includes five (5) new programs.
 Certificates of Registration are valid for two (2) years.
 However, fees are due annually for each previous year.
 If fees are not paid annually, the Certificate of Registration may be revoked or suspended.